mini-kep/intro/README.md

   [public API for Russian macroeconomic data](http://mini-kep.herokuapp.com/) and examples of economic research/business planning/marketing  problems solved in python pandas or R.

-- Tentatively ```parsers -> scheduler -> database -> user API``` pipleine can be used in other projects, so our goal is to pack the all components nicely in a model Django or Flask app.

 User case
 =========